Frequently Asked Questions About Victoria Woodhull

 Amazon,

 click on the hyperlink "Look Inside" and choose excerpt.
+The majority of material about Victoria that still

 exists mostly pertains to 1869 or later.
 It's difficult to trace her